Daggerstrike/Laser-Defender/README.md

 # Laser-Defender
-Old-fashioned space shooter developed with the Unity engine.
-This is a simple verison of the game.
-I am currently working on adding other features.
+Retro space shooter developed with the Unity engine.
+The goal of the game is to blow up the enemy ships and achieve the highest score.
+Grab the power-ups to get a helpful boost, but watch out for the meteors!